awork2103/COMP3516-GroupProject/README.md

 ## How To Reproduce

+NOTE: All code is run and tested locally (not on Colab). dGPUs will automatically be used if detected.
+If not, the runtime will fallback to CPU usage.

 1. Open `instructions.ipynb`.
-2. Run the notebook cells from top to bottom.
+2. Run the notebook cells from top to bottom on *locally* machines
 3. Task 1 visualizes one IRA example per class and one CSI sample.
 4. The shared preprocessing cells load pickle files, clean metadata, align frames, and define CSV export helpers.
 5. Task 2 trains the three single-modality classifiers: